Silver Nugget

-The Silver Nugget is a casino and arena located on Las Vegas Boulevard North in North Las Vegas, Nevada.
-The casino is owned and operated by Fifth Street Gaming.
+The Silver Nugget was a casino and arena located on Las Vegas Boulevard North in North Las Vegas, Nevada.
+The casino was owned and operated by Fifth Street Gaming.
 The casino site covers 14 acre and includes a 14000 sqft arena.

-The sports book is operated by Leroy's Race & Sports Book.
+The sports book was operated by Leroy's Race & Sports Book.
 The casino also offers a bowling center and Bingo.

 The casino resumed boxing matches, an old tradition which had not been offered for many years in North Las Vegas.
 The first fight card was on September 30, 2008 with plans to continue offering matches featuring regional fighters.
+In 2020 the casino closed down due to the COVID-19 Pandemic.
+It opened briefly, but due to electrical issues, the casino closed permanently in August of 2023.

 History

 The casino was opened in 1964 by Major Riddle.
 In 1966, the Silver Nugget became one of the first Las Vegas casinos to have female card dealers.
 The casino was purchased by Silver Nugget Gaming in January 2007 for $23.8 million, a price that included the Opera House Casino.
 The company is privately held with Jeffrey Fine as the owner.
-Fine also own several Coffee Bean & Tea Leaf locations.
+Fine also owns several Coffee Bean & Tea Leaf locations.

 In 2008, the casino sold 12 acre of vacant land, which is in the North Las Vegas redevelopment zone, to the North Las Vegas.
-The resumption of boxing on September 30, 2008 came with television coverage from Henderson based Margate Entertainment, using their TVSBoxing.net service.
+The casino closed briefly in 2020 due to the COVID-19 pandemic, and closed permanently in 2023.